microhh/microhh/README.md

 -------
 [![Documentation Status](https://readthedocs.org/projects/microhh/badge/?version=latest)](https://microhh.readthedocs.io/en/latest/?badge=latest)

 MicroHH is a computational fluid dynamics code designed to simulate turbulent flows in the atmosphere using the Direct Numerical Simulation (DNS) and Large-Eddy Simulation (LES) techniques.
-Its capabilities span a range from highly idealized flows to realistic atmospheric boundary layers, incorporating all relevant processes, such as moist thermodynamics, radiation, land surface processes, and microphysics.
-The code is written in C++/CUDA and runs on both CPUs and GPUs using single or double precision floating point numbers.
+Its can do idealized flows, but also realistic atmospheric boundary layers with all relevant processes, including moist thermodynamics, radiation, land surface processes, and microphysics.
+MicroHH is written in C++/CUDA and runs on both CPUs and GPUs using single or double precision floating point numbers.

 A tutorial and documentation is available at: https://microhh.readthedocs.io/en/latest/.

+Visualizations are found in our Vimeo channel: https://vimeo.com/channels/microhh.

 MicroHH is described in detail in [Van Heerwaarden et al. (2017)](https://doi.org/10.5194/gmd-10-3145-2017).
 In case you decide to use MicroHH for your own research, the developers would appreciate to be notified and kindly request to cite their reference paper.
 The version described in the reference paper has been assigned a DOI via [Zenodo](https://zenodo.org).